-Lyme Disease can be difficult to diagnosis.
-Many of the common symptoms, such as headache, fatigue, or joint pain, are similar to symptoms experienced in a variety of other conditions.
-The most distinctive symptom, the bullseye rash or erythema migran, does not appear on everyone who has Lyme disease.
-At least 25% of individuals with Lyme disease do not experience the rash(source1).
-Diagnostic tests that are currently available have limitations; they cannot diagnosis early Lyme Disease, as it takes time for antibodies that the test measures to appear.
+Lyme disease is often difficult to diagnose.
+Many of the common symptoms, such as headache, fatigue, and joint pain, mimic symptoms of a variety of other health conditions.
+The “bull’s-eye” rash (erythema migrans), the most distinctive symptom, does not appear in every case of Lyme disease; in fact, approximately 25% of individuals with Lyme disease do not experience a rash.
+Diagnostic tests that are currently available have limitations; they cannot diagnose early Lyme disease as it takes time for the body to produce antibodies that the tests measure.

-2. Rash / Erythema Migrans.
-This is a classic symptom of Lyme disease but it should be noted that the rash does not always appear as a “bullseye” and not every individual may experience the rash, even if they do have lyme disease.
-Other tick-borne infections can also cause rashes.
+A “bull’s-eye” rash is a classic indicator of Lyme disease, but the rash does not always appear as a “bull’s-eye,” and a rash does not appear in every case of the disease.
+It is important to note that other tick-borne infections can also cause rashes.

 Lyme disease symptoms can mimic those of various health conditions, including rheumatic and neurological conditions.
 Unfortunately, undiagnosed, long-lasting cases of Lyme disease can be misdiagnosed as somatoform disorders.

 If an erythema migrans rash is present and symptoms match those of Lyme disease, testing is generally not necessary.
 Testing is often used in other cases with the caveat that testing too soon or too late can result in a false negative.
 A negative test result alone should not be the only reason for ruling out a Lyme diagnosis.